 What Muscles Do Squats Work?

 The primary muscle groups used in the squat are the quads, glutes, and erector spinae.
 The quads are used to extend the knees.
 The glutes are used to extend the hips.
 The erector spinae are used to extend the spine.
-Each of these muscles are activated differently throughout seperate parts of the range of motion, and also depend on how wide your stance is.
+Each of these muscles are activated differently throughout separate parts of the range of motion, and also depends on how wide your stance is.